General News

 TEA & COFFEE AT MONTHLY MEETINGS

-Will those people who have put their names down to do the
+Will those people who have put their names down to do the teas/coffees please turn up at 9.30am, so that you can be well prepared before the hordes arrive.

 PLEASE NOTE: